 Calculate ROI by comparing lamination costs to alternatives:

-Document replacement costs: $2-$5 per reprinted page including labor Professional lamination services: $0.50-$2.00 per document In-house lamination: $0.20-$0.50 per document
+Document replacement costs: $2-$5 per reprinted page including labor.
+Professional lamination services: $0.50-$2.00 per document.
+In-house lamination: $0.20-$0.50 per document.

 Break-even occurs after processing 100-500 documents depending on machine cost and document types.
 Most offices reach this threshold within 6-12 months.
+Long-term cost savings accelerate as volume increases.

 Workplace Integration Strategies